-- Step 1.
-Look up, slide the lens to the lower part of the eye using the forefinger. - Step 2.
-Gently pinch the lens between the thumb and forefinger. - Step 3.
-Remove the lens. - 2.
-Follow the instructions in the next section, "Caring for Your Lenses".
+Step 1.
+Look up, slide the lens to the lower part of the eye using the forefinger.

+Step 2.
+Gently pinch the lens between the thumb and forefinger.

+Step 3.
+Remove the lens.

+2. Remember, there is no cleaning or disinfection needed with your contact lenses when they are prescribed for daily disposable wear.
+Always dispose of lenses when they are removed and have replacement lenses or glasses available.